Your reps are in the tool.

 The pipeline data still lies.

-We implement, rescue, and extend the major sales engagement and revenue intelligence platforms - Outreach, Salesloft, Gong, Clari, Apollo, and others - so mid-market revenue teams get accurate forecasts and repeatable outbound, not just another subscription.
+We implement, rescue, and extend the major sales engagement and revenue intelligence platforms - Outreach, Salesloft, Apollo, Gong, Clay, and ZoomInfo - so mid-market revenue teams get accurate forecasts and repeatable outbound, not just another subscription.

 Buying the platform was the easy part.
 Making it work is not.

-Most mid-market firms arrive at sales engagement and revenue intelligence tools with the same problem: sequences run but reply rates are flat, call recordings pile up in Gong with no one acting on them, and the Clari rollup still does not match what the CRM says.
+Most mid-market firms arrive at sales engagement and revenue intelligence tools with the same problem: sequences run but reply rates are flat, call recordings pile up in Gong with no one acting on them, and the forecast rollup still does not match the CRM.
 The platforms are capable.
-The gap is in how they were configured, how they connect to the CRM, and whether the workflow actually matches how your team sells.
-A Salesloft cadence built by a vendor during onboarding is not a sales process.
+The gap is in how they were configured, how they connect to the CRM, and whether the workflow matches how your team sells.
+A vendor-built Salesloft cadence is not a sales process.
 A Gong scorecard nobody reviews is not coaching.

-Revenue intelligence tools surface signals - deal risk, engagement drop-off, talk-time ratios, forecast category movement - but only if the underlying data is clean and the alerts route to someone with authority to act.
-When contact and account data in the CRM is stale, when Salesforce opportunity stages do not map to real buyer behavior, and when no one owns the hygiene, the AI layer on top produces noise.
-We fix the foundation first, then build the automation and reporting that makes the platform worth what you are paying for it.
+Revenue intelligence tools surface signals - deal risk, engagement drop-off, talk-time ratios, forecast category movement - but only if the data is clean and the alerts route to someone with authority to act.
+When CRM contact data is stale, Salesforce opportunity stages do not map to real buyer behavior, and no one owns the hygiene, the AI layer produces noise.
+We fix the foundation first, then build the automation and reporting that makes the platform worth what you pay.

 Sequence strategy grounded in your actual sales motion

-We do not clone a generic outbound template.
-We map your buyer personas, typical deal cycle, and channel mix - email, phone, LinkedIn, direct mail - then build sequences in Outreach or Salesloft that reflect how your best reps actually move a deal forward.
-Personalization tokens, A/B step variants, and exit conditions are configured before a single contact is enrolled.
+We do not clone a generic template.
+We map your buyer personas, deal cycle, and channel mix - email, phone, LinkedIn, direct mail - then build sequences in Outreach or Salesloft that reflect how your best reps actually move a deal forward.

 CRM integration that does not break after go-live

-The most common failure mode in sales engagement implementations is a sync that works at launch and degrades quietly over time - duplicate contacts, missed activity logging, opportunity stage mismatches.
-We architect the bidirectional sync between your engagement platform and your CRM with field mapping, deduplication rules, and error alerting so the data stays reliable past the first month.
+The common failure is a sync that works at launch and degrades quietly - duplicate contacts, missed activity logging, opportunity stage mismatches.
+We architect the bidirectional sync between your engagement platform and CRM with field mapping, deduplication rules, and error alerting that holds past month one.

 Gong and conversation intelligence that drives actual coaching

-Gong is only useful if someone is reviewing calls and connecting patterns to outcomes.
-We configure trackers, scorecards, and deal warnings tied to your specific sales methodology, then build the manager workflow so call review is a scheduled habit, not a fire drill when a deal goes dark.
+Gong is only useful if someone reviews calls and connects patterns to outcomes.
+We configure trackers, scorecards, and deal warnings tied to your sales methodology, then build the manager workflow so call review is a scheduled habit, not a fire drill.

 Forecast models that reflect real pipeline behavior

-Clari and similar tools ingest CRM activity and engagement signals to produce forecast categories and AI-driven commit predictions.
-Getting value requires that your opportunity stages, close date discipline, and activity capture are consistent.
-We audit and repair the upstream inputs so the forecast output is something a CFO can actually use in a board conversation.
+Gong Forecast and similar tools ingest CRM activity and engagement signals to produce forecast categories and AI-driven commit predictions - but only with consistent opportunity stages, close date discipline, and activity capture.
+We audit and repair those upstream inputs so the forecast holds up in a board conversation.

 AI agent and automation layers built on top of your stack

-Beyond native platform features, we build custom AI agents that route inbound leads, summarize call transcripts into CRM fields, trigger re-engagement sequences based on deal risk scores, and flag accounts that have gone quiet.
+Beyond native features, we build custom AI agents that route inbound leads, summarize call transcripts into CRM fields, trigger re-engagement sequences on deal risk scores, and flag accounts gone quiet.
 These run on top of what you already own - no new platform required.

 Ongoing optimization, not a one-time implementation

 Sequence performance degrades.
 Buyer behavior shifts.
 New reps join and ignore the process.
-We offer retained optimization engagements where we review sequence analytics, update messaging, audit CRM data quality, and keep the revenue intelligence configuration current as your business changes.
+We offer retained optimization engagements - reviewing sequence analytics, updating messaging, auditing CRM data quality, and keeping the revenue intelligence configuration current as your business changes.

 What sales engagement and revenue intelligence platforms actually do - and where they break down

-Sales engagement platforms - Outreach, Salesloft, Apollo, and their peers - are built to give revenue teams a structured, trackable way to run outbound and follow-up activity across email, phone, and social channels.
+Sales engagement platforms - Outreach, Salesloft, Apollo, and their peers - give revenue teams a structured, trackable way to run outbound and follow-up across email, phone, and social.
 The core mechanic is the sequence or cadence: a defined series of steps with timing, messaging templates, and rules for what happens when a prospect replies or goes silent.
-On top of that, most platforms now include some form of analytics - reply rates by step, best send times, sequence performance by persona - that is supposed to help teams iterate on what works.
+Most platforms now layer on analytics - reply rates by step, best send times, sequence performance by persona - to help teams iterate on what works.

-Revenue intelligence platforms like Gong, Clari, and Chorus sit one layer up.
-They ingest call recordings, email activity, and CRM data to answer a different set of questions: which deals are actually progressing, which reps are having the right conversations, and whether the forecast your VP of Sales gave the board last week has any basis in reality.
-Gong's conversation intelligence uses call transcripts to surface competitor mentions, next steps that were not logged, and talk-time patterns that correlate with win rates.
-Clari's AI models use historical close rates and current engagement signals to produce a forecast that is independent of what reps manually enter in Salesforce.
+Revenue intelligence platforms like Gong sit one layer up.
+They ingest call recordings, email activity, and CRM data to answer different questions: which deals are actually progressing, which reps are having the right conversations, and whether the forecast your VP of Sales gave the board has any basis in reality.
+Gong's conversation intelligence uses call transcripts to surface competitor mentions, unlogged next steps, and talk-time patterns that correlate with win rates.
+Gong Forecast uses historical close rates and current engagement signals to produce a forecast independent of what reps manually enter in Salesforce.

 The operational problems that derail mid-market teams on these platforms

 The failure modes are predictable.
-Sequences get built during vendor onboarding and never touched again, so reply rates decay and no one knows why because no one is reviewing the analytics.
-The Salesforce sync breaks quietly - activities log to the wrong object, contacts duplicate, and opportunity stage data stops flowing - so the revenue intelligence layer starts making predictions based on incomplete inputs.
-Gong fills up with recordings that managers do not have time to review, so the coaching value never materializes.
-Clari shows a forecast category of Commit on deals that have had no buyer contact in three weeks because the engagement data feeding the model is stale.
+Sequences get built during vendor onboarding and never touched again, so reply rates decay and no one knows why because no one reviews the analytics.
+The Salesforce sync breaks quietly - activities log to the wrong object, contacts duplicate, opportunity stage data stops flowing - so the revenue intelligence layer predicts on incomplete inputs.
+Gong fills with recordings managers have no time to review.
+Gong Forecast shows a Commit category on deals with no buyer contact in three weeks because the engagement data is stale.

 The fix is not a new tool.
-It is treating the platform configuration as a living system that needs ownership, not a one-time implementation project.
-That means someone is accountable for sequence performance and updates messaging when reply rates drop.
-It means the CRM integration has monitoring and error handling, not just a working connection on day one.
-It means managers have a defined call review cadence and Gong scorecards tied to the behaviors that actually predict win rates for your specific product and market.
-Mid-market firms that get sustained value from these platforms have built that operational discipline - or brought in a partner who helped them build it.
+It is treating the configuration as a living system that needs ownership, not a one-time implementation project.
+Someone is accountable for sequence performance and updates messaging when reply rates drop.
+The CRM integration has monitoring and error handling, not just a connection on day one.
+Managers have a defined call review cadence and Gong scorecards tied to the behaviors that predict win rates for your specific product and market.
+Mid-market firms that get sustained value have built that operational discipline - or brought in a partner who helped them build it.

 Sales Engagement questions, answered